 With the holidays comes bank closures.
 Why is that important to you?
 Well, if the banks are closed, that delays when your electronically processed payments hit your bank account.

 This isn’t such a downer if it is something you are prepared for.
-But if it hits you by surprise, you could find yourself in a pickle!
+But if it surprises you, you could find yourself in a pickle!
 Especially with payroll, you want to make sure that you have the funds in your account when you need them there.

 As you get closer to the holidays, encourage your clients to get their accounts paid up before heading out of town to be with their families.
 Most often, payments are due at the beginning of the month, so asking your customers to have their account current towards the end of the month (when the holidays tend to fall) shouldn’t be unreasonable.